henkaku/henkaku.github.io/usage.md

 Press the home/PS button and close the browser manually.
 Installation should be successful.

+### Offline Installer

+We now have a solution for people who do not have constant internet access.
+The HENkaku Offline Installer will hijack the Email application such that you can install HENkaku after reboot using the Email application instead of visiting the website.
+More details about this [here](/showcase/).

 Using molecularShell
 -------------------------------------------------------------------------------
 The first time you install HENkaku, the molecularShell bubble will be added to your LiveArea.
 This will be your portal to installing homebrew.